luketurner/gitea-fly-connector/README.md

    - Active: checked!

 Finally, note that repos will only be deployed if there is a `fly.toml` in the checked-out commit's root directory.

+The [test-app](./test-app/) directory has a sample application (really just https://github.com/fly-apps/hello-static) that you can use to test your setup.

 ### Docker Setup